 uncertainties in the situation and will withhold judgement until the

-spacecraft imaging---are even visible in Earth-based telescopes.
+by spacecraft imaging---are even visible in Earth-based telescopes.

 Instead, the patterns conspicuous from Earth are large-scale